-aria-labelledby is very similar to aria-describedby: A label provides essential information about an object, while a descriptions provides extended information that the user might need.
+aria-labelledby is very similar to aria-describedby: A label provides essential information about an object, while a description provides extended information that the user might need.

 In addition to form elements, you can use the